Chapter 4703:1-4 Accessing Confidential Personal Information

 (P) "Upgrade" means a substantial redesign of an existing computer system for the purpose of providing a substantial amount of new application functionality, or application modifications that would involve substantial administrative or fiscal resources to implement, but would not include maintenance, minor updates and patches, or modifications that entail a limited addition of functionality due to changes in business or legal requirements.

-(Q) "Board" means the Ohio Board of Landscape Architect Examiners.
+(Q) "Board" means the Ohio landscape architects board.

 Promulgated Under: 119.03